 N/A because Storebrand Livsforsikring fulfils both the minimum capital requirement and the solvency capital requirement.

 E.6 ANY OTHER INFORMATION

-The capital management is also described in the Storebrand Livsforsikring 2018 Annual Report, in particular note 46 Solvency II.
-Appendix 1 - Detailed investment results
+The capital management is also described in the Storebrand Livsforsikring 2019 Annual Report, in particular Note 44 Solvency II.